GuillaumeStaermanML/AIIRW/README.rst

 Dependencies
 ------------

-These are the dependencies to use FIF:
+These are the dependencies to use AI-IRW:

 * numpy
 * sklearn